rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 3. Click **Edit Group**.

 4. To add a port entry, click **Add Port(s)** and add TCP or UDP ports to the port-group.
-For instructions, see the "Create a port-group" section.
+For instructions, see the "Create a port-group" section of this page.

 5. To remove a port entry, click on the minus symbol (-) to the right of the port-group entry.